Blaise Pascal: Last works and death

+Illness and death

 In 1662, Pascal's illness became more violent, and his emotional condition had severely worsened since his sister's death.
 Aware that his health was fading quickly, he sought a move to the hospital for incurable diseases, but his doctors declared that he was too unstable to be carried.
 In Paris on 18 August 1662, Pascal went into convulsions and received extreme unction.
 He died the next morning, his last words being "May God never abandon me," and was buried in the cemetery of Saint-Étienne-du-Mont.

 An autopsy performed after his death revealed grave problems with his stomach and other organs of his abdomen, along with damage to his brain.
 Despite the autopsy, the cause of his poor health was never precisely determined, though speculation focuses on tuberculosis, stomach cancer, or a combination of the two.
 The headaches which affected Pascal are generally attributed to his brain lesion.